 It takes a bit of trial and error before most puppies get the hang of housetraining, but a little patience will go a very long way.

 Pups need a bathroom break after every meal, nap, and playtime.
-Depending on his age and breed, he'll be fed two to four or more times a day.
-Prevent potty accidents by anticipating when the puppy needs a break.
+Depending on its age and breed, most dogs eat several times per day.
+Prevent accidents by anticipating when the puppy needs a break.

-Your pup has a baby-size bladder and a limited capacity to "hold it" no matter his best intentions.
-Every pup is an individual, but in general, a two-month-old puppy needs a break about every two hours.
+Your pup has a baby-size bladder and a limited capacity to "hold it."
+In general, a two-month-old puppy needs a break about every two hours.
 At three months, every four hours should be adequate.
-And yes, that means potty breaks in the middle of the night, too.

-Rather than guess at your pup's capacity, use these guidelines to anticipate his needs.
-That way, you can schedule his potty breaks and give him every opportunity to do the right thing.
-It can vary a bit between breeds, with large and giant breeds having a bit more "storage" capacity and toy breeds a bit less.
+It can vary a bit between breeds, with large and giant breeds having a bit more capacity and toy breeds a bit less.
 But in general, here's what to expect: